braden-foxcroft/StatSLV/readme.md

 - A better readme file
 - A fair bit of testing (sooo much testing)
 - A text debugger, so you can see what your code is doing
-- Maybe even a GUI debugger?
-That would probably be more work than it's worth, though.
 - User input.
 (Probably needs a function which gets de-aliased.)
 - Better documentation and further examples
 - Cleaning up of the syntax and semantics.